Stochastic Normalized Gradient Descent with Momentum for Large-Batch Training: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel method called stochastic normalized gradient descent with momentum~(SNGM), for large batch training.
-We theoretically prove that compared to MSGD which is one of the most widely used variants of SGD, SNGM can adopt a larger batch size to converge to the $\epsilon$-stationary point with the same computation complexity.
-Empirical results on deep learning also show that SNGM can achieve the state-of-the-art accuracy with a large batch size.
+In this paper, we propose SNGM for large-batch training.
+We theoretically show that the batch size of MSGD is constrained by the smoothness constant while that of SNGM does not rely on the smoothness constant.
+Hence, with the same number of gradient computations, SNGM can adopt a larger batch size than MSGD to converge to the $\epsilon$-stationary point.
+Empirical results on deep learning further verify that SNGM can achieve better test accuracy than MSGD and other state-of-the-art large-batch training methods.